popgengui/agestrucnb/README.md

 	with the program.
 Briefly, our program is a front end that incorporates the simulation and LDNe based population genetics functions provided by Tiago Antao's python program at https://github.com/tiagoantao/agestructurene.git,
-	enhanced by multiple methods for population subsampling when performing LD-based Ne and Nb estimations from genepop file inputs.
-Further, we have added simulation functionality and subsampling methods and interfaces for LDNe estimation, as well as  plotting interfaces to show estimate distributions and regression lines.
+	enhanced by multiple methods for population and loci subsampling when performing LD-based Ne and Nb estimations from genepop file inputs, and plotting facilities to show estimate distributions and regression lines.
+We have implemented all of the the functionality in GUI interfaces.

 	The program uses multi-processing to allow an arbitrary number of simultaneous simulation, LD-based Nb and Ne estimations, and plotting